 57. Can a sober living home insist on drug tests and searches?

-No, sober living residences do not have the right to impose testing or searches without consent.
-View More
+Sober living homes do not have the right to impose testing or searches without consent.
+Read More

-58. Can a sober living facility bill insurance for required and/or random drug testing?
+58. Can a sober living home bill insurance for required and/or random drug testing?

-Sober living residences sometimes rely on the drug screening which takes place when the resident attends outpatient services, although they may make use of drug testing equipment which can be used onsite.
-View More
+Sober living residences sometimes rely on the drug screening that takes place when the resident attends outpatient services,...
+Read More

 59. Can residents' obligations be made contractually enforceable?

-If the rules are contained in the tenancy agreement as conditions of residence, and the resident agrees to them upon accepting the tenancy, then they are enforceable.
-View More
+If the rules are contained in the sober living housing agreement as conditions of residence,...
+Read More

 Governance and Staffing

-60. What kind of ownership and staffing structures are common with these types of residential arrangements?
+60. What kind of ownership and staffing structures are common with sober living homes?

-A housing facility may be structured as a nonprofit corporation, a for-profit corporation, limited liability company, partnership, or a sole owner arrangement.
-View More
+A housing facility may be structured as a nonprofit corporation, a for-profit corporation, limited liability company, partnership, association, or a sole owner arrangement.
+Read More

-61. Are there any other organizations which could help?
+61. Are there any organizations which could help?